24 Coolest Places to Visit in Upstate New York

 4. New Paltz, Minnewaska State Park & Mohonk Preserve ★

 Some of my favorite places in upstate New York are in the Catskills.
-And the cute town of New Paltz is the perfect launching pad.
-From the artistic downtown vibe to the Dominican restaurant at the end of Main Street, New Paltz and the surrounding outdoors offer a plethora of attractions.
+And the cute college town of New Paltz is the perfect launching pad with its artistic downtown vibe and surrounding outdoor adventures.
+Here are my top two reccomendations here:

-• Minnewaska State Park: Visitors can partake in several of the best hikes in New York, such as Awosting Falls + Minnewaska Lake Trail or on the other side of the park, the Sam’s Point + Ice Caves Trail + Verkeerderkill Falls Trail combo.
+Minnewaska State Park: Visitors can partake in several of the greatest hikes in New York, such as the Awosting Falls ★ and Minnewaska Lake Trail (easy), or, on the other side of the park, the Sam’s Point, Ice Caves Trail ★, and Verkeerderkill Falls Trail combo.

-• Mohonk Preserve: You’ll see the luxurious Mohonk Mountain House resort, but also these are the grounds of epic natural wonders and hiking trails such as the famous Labyrinth + Lemon Squeeze.
+Mohonk Preserve: You’ll see the luxurious Mohonk Mountain House resort, but also these are the grounds of epic natural wonders and hiking trails, such as the famous Labyrinth + Lemon Squeeze ★.
+Not an easy hike, but it’s “quick” (about an hour) and incredibly rewarding.
+Once in a lifetime experience.
+Make reservations ahead of time during busy times.

 5. Woodstock & Kaaterskill Falls ★